kragen/derctuo/transaction-per-call.md

    (keystroke sequences) to rectangles of pixels.

-2. By making coordinate search practical, it can make many programs invertible in practice, permitting the practical solution of a wide variety of inverse problems.
-The optimization procedure can randomly alter the program's input, propagating the incremental changes through the incrementalized program, in order to converge on the desired result.
+2. By making coordinate search practical, it can make many programs “invertible” in practice (in the sense that you can in practice find an input that produces a given output, not in the sense that such an input exists or is unique), permitting the practical solution of a wide variety of inverse problems.
+The optimization procedure can randomly alter the program’s input, propagating the incremental changes through the incrementalized program, in order to converge on the desired result.

-3. A special case of the former is generative software testing like that done by Hypothesis or American Fuzzy Lop, where the "desired" output is a crash or assertion failure; this is to some extent how AFL works, but because it can only backtrack chronologically, its strategies for exploring the input space are necessarily limited.
+3. A special case of the former is generative software testing like that done by Hypothesis or American Fuzzy Lop, where the “desired” output is a crash or assertion failure; this is to some extent how AFL works, but because it can only backtrack chronologically, its strategies for exploring the input space are necessarily limited.